 Although mentioned above, the necessity of strong evidential support in an argumentative paper is so important that it is worth being emphasized one more time.
 You will have to collect a lot of data in order to make the paper well-informed, specific, persuasive, and up-to-date.
 There are several types of evidence, namely, statistical, factual, anecdotal, and empirical.
 However, it does not matter which one you will choose as long as it fits in with the task and your claims.
 Besides, remember that you need to collect evidence that both supports and contradicts your arguments.
 Ignoring counterarguments is just unethical and pointless since the professor will reveal the truth anyway.
 Therefore, accept the multitude of opinions and views and openly discuss them in an argumentative essay in order to demonstrate the ability to defend own stance as well as conduct in-depth research.
 Otherwise, it will resemble the fear of obstacles and narrow-minded thinking.

-Writing Tips for a Flawless Argumentative Essay
+Finally, Some Writing Tips for a Flawless Argumentative Essay

 Another crucial point that you have to remember about the argumentative papers is that they should be coherent and exhibit a particularly smooth flow of ideas.
 To make your essay as such, you should work hard on your concluding sentences and benefit from a variety of transitional words and phrases available in English.
 We have grouped them for you into meaning-based categories.
 Check them out and obligatory use in the paper: